-Fall 2019 I am teaming up with faculty in the FTT department to teach an interdisciplinary seminar on the philosophy and production behind NBC’s The Good Place (with guest speakers from different parts of the show’s production process, including showrunner Mike Schur).
+In Fall 2019 I teamed up with faculty in the FTT department to teach an interdisciplinary seminar on the philosophy and production behind NBC’s The Good Place (with guest speakers from different parts of the show’s production process, including showrunner Mike Schur).
 Mark McKenna (Law School/ND TEC) and I are leading an interdsiciplinary seminar with author Ted Chiang on technology ethics in Fall 2020.
-In the past, I’ve also taught our GGL Fellows course (The Examined Life), offered an interdisciplinary sophomore seminar on time, and offered a majors seminar in metaphysics.
+In the past, I’ve also taught our GGL Fellows course (The Examined Life), offered interdisciplinary sophomore seminars on time, and offered a majors seminar in metaphysics.

 Courses and Syllabi: